absurditiesmediallc/dante-astro-theme-lifeasweknowit/src/content/projects/project-1.md

 1. **Photos Collection:**

 - Users are able to browse a gallery of digitized pictures featuring Rich E Fall as well as his previous band, Jonny and the Vicounts.
 These photos had previously not been digitally archived, so now they are saved for the future and will not be at risk of becoming lost or degraded by time.
--Captions may be provided to the images to explain who is featured in the image and where they were performing.
+-Captions may be provided to the images to explain who is featured in the image and the location where they were performing.

 2. **News Updates:**